 The OB/GYN student interest group is dedicated to helping medical students learn about the field of OB/GYN and the diverse opportunities it provides.
 We will work closely with physicians in the community to gain hands-on experience, explore topics related to OB/GYN, and learn about matching in OB/GYN residencies.
-We hold regular birthing simulations and provide panel and small group discussions on cases and topics relevant to OB/GYN.
+We hold regular procedural simulations/trainings and provide panel and small group discussions on cases and topics relevant to OB/GYN and women’s health.

 Ophthalmology is a constantly evolving and highly rewarding specialty.
 The goals of the Ophthalmology SIG are to introduce the field to medical students and provide important insights into ophthalmology as a specialty and as a career.
 We aim to achieve this by combining a small series of educational clinics that demonstrate the ophthalmic exam, journal clubs that explore the current state of research and treatment developments, and Q&A panels with ophthalmology residents and faculty.
 We also facilitate shadowing opportunities so students witness ophthalmology in clinical practice.